OTHER ARTICLES & LETTERS

 The Rising Menace of Toxic Enterocolitis of Clostridium Difficile et al

-In defiance of Alexander Fleming’s 1945 warning in his Nobel Laureate acceptance speech, “Penicillin,” since the mid-1950s, massive amounts of sub-therapeutic doses of broad spectrum antibiotics have been fed to livestock (cattle, poultry, fish) in North American factory farms as “growth promoters.”
+In defiance of Alexander Fleming’s warning about inappropriate use of antibiotics (Nobel Prize speech, “Penicillin”), since the mid-1950s, massive amounts of sub-therapeutic doses of broad spectrum antibiotics have been fed to livestock (cattle, poultry, fish) in North American factory farms as “growth promoters.”
 Bacterial pathogens remaining alive in the manure must be antibiotic resistant!
 With rainfall, manure runoff contaminates streams and lakes.
-Antibiotic resistant genes cross over from one bacterial species to unrelated species by “gene-jumping – in the manure pile, in contaminated water and in the throats and colons of patients and nurses in infectious disease wards in hospitals, creating the multi-antibiotic resistant “superbugs” that increasingly menace our world, just as Fleming predicted.
+Antibiotic resistant genes cross over from one bacterial species to unrelated species by “gene-jumping – in the manure pile, in contaminated water and in the throats and colons of patients and nurses in infectious disease wards in hospitals, creating the multi-antibiotic resistant “superbugs” that increasingly menace our world, just as Fleming predicted.ounts of antibiotics have been administered in factory farms (cattle, poultry, fish) as “growth promoters.“ Since the late 1950s, more antibiotics are used in factory farms than have been used to treat human disease, creating the antibiotic-resistant toxin-producing “superbugs” that Fleming predicted in 1945.